practicusai/docs/docs/setup-guide.md

 - Scales-up.
 Has very large capacity options with up to 4TB RAM and hundreds of CPUs.
 - GPU Accelerated option with up to 50,000+ CUDA cores for complex AI/ML problems.
 - No need to manage software due to ephemeral nature.
 Start, use, and dispose when done.
-- Has Free Tier for 2 vCPUs and 1GB RAM, and professional tier for larger capacity.
+- Has Forever Free Tier for 2 vCPUs and 1GB RAM, and professional tier for larger capacity.
 - For professional use, you can pay as you go hourly through [AWS marketplace](https://aws.amazon.com/marketplace/search?searchTerms=practicus+ai).
+- Offers Enterprise license option with unlimited user and capacity as well.
+[Compare license options](https://practicus.ai/pricing/).

 **Cons**